danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ## What I'm Asking For

 Circling back to my birthday ask.
 What I'm asking for is awareness.
-That patients and caregivers facing a diagnosis like this hear that this research exists, that ketogenic metabolic therapy has evidence behind it as an adjunct, and that it's worth raising with an oncology team.
+That patients and caregivers hear that ketogenic metabolic therapy has evidence as an adjunct, and that it's worth raising with an oncology team.
 Beyond that:

 **More research.** The studies so far are small, and the strongest version of the therapy, press-pulse, has only been tested in animals.
 Phase 3 trials, the kind rigorous enough to settle whether this belongs in standard care, are the missing piece.